 One of the best things about packing cubes is that they can accommodate any method of packing.
 However, when rolling or folding your clothing, it’s important to choose the right size and style of cube to accommodate your items securely.

-● Compression sacs and compression cubes are best suited to clothes that won’t wrinkle
+- Compression sacs and compression cubes are best suited to clothes that won’t wrinkle, and you can fold clothes into these.

-● Slim cubes and extra-small cubes are ideally shaped for socks and underwear and will wedge into small spaces inside your bag, to help save space.
+- Slim cubes and extra-small cubes are ideally shaped for socks and underwear and will wedge into small spaces inside your bag, to help save space.
+You can roll or fold your items into these cubes, and an intimates cube can also protect your bras.

 Take a look at our full range of packing cubes, sacs, and garment folders to find the style that best suits you.